 By Jennifer Fontaine – Older generations fondly recall the squeaky station wagon, floor littered with snack wrappers and coloring books, trunk filled to the brim with luggage, and a constant stream of packing and unpacking as the family made its way from one hotel to the next.
-For this generation, a family RV vacation is a more relaxing way to create lifelong memories the whole clan will treasure for a lifetime, so why not ditch the hotel shuffle for a home on wheels?
+For this generation, family RV camping is a more relaxing way to create lifelong memories the whole clan will treasure for a lifetime, so why not ditch the hotel shuffle for a home on wheels?

-A family RV vacation combines the best parts of road-tripping with the comforts of a home away from home atmosphere that’s guaranteed to put kids at ease and parents in discovery mode.
+A family RV camping vacation combines the best parts of road-tripping and camping with the comforts of a home away from home atmosphere that’s guaranteed to put kids at ease and parents in discovery mode.
 According to a 2011 University of Michigan study commissioned by the Recreation Vehicle Industry Association, approximately 8.9 million households own an RV with top ownership recently shifting to the younger 35 to 54 age group.

 Whether you’re an RV first-timer or an expert boondocker, Tracks and Trails provides all the tools you need, including an entire Adventure Kit detailing your trip’s itinerary, route maps, and vouchers for campgrounds, outfitters, vehicle rental, and more.
-The kit also includes a destination folder brimming with highlights and helpful information about where you’re headed, and the top tips and tricks for getting the most out of your family RV vacation.
+The kit also includes a destination folder brimming with highlights and helpful information about where you’re headed, and the top tips and tricks for getting the most out of your RV camping trip.

 A family RV vacation is educational and inspirational, instilling in both kids and adults a sense of freedom and flexibility.
 Even the most headstrong teenagers and fit-prone 3- year-olds can find something to connect with, or disconnect from, with so much time spent outdoors in the wide open air.